1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 Subject to any overriding legal obligation requiring us to retain it, you have the right to have your Personal Data deleted, however erasing your information may make it difficult or impossible for us to enter into or continue contract of carriage with you or provide services to you.
-If you want your information deleted please contact our Data Protection Manager.
+If you want your information deleted please contact our Data Protection Officer.
 (See 1.3.2 Contact Details).

 3.1.4 Restricting our use of your Personal Data.

 You have the right to restrict our use of your Personal Data in certain circumstances.
-If you wish to ask to exercise your rights in this regard please contact our Data Protection Manager.
+If you wish to ask to exercise your rights in this regard please contact our Data Protection Officer.
 (See 1.3.2 Contact Details).

 3.2 AUTOMATED DECISION MAKING.

 An Automated Decision is a decision that has a legal or similarly significant effect on you, where that decision is made by processing your Personal Data solely by automatic means, where no humans are involved in the decision-making process.

 You have a general right not to be subjected to such an Automated Decision, including any automated profiling.
 Currently we do not use your information to carry out Automated Decision Making or Profiling.